corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/notary/installing-the-notary-service.md

     // Only required if using CockroachDB.
     generateNativeSql = true

-    // Only required if the schema isn't the default schema of the user. database.schema = {{ schema name, e.g. corda_adm }}
+    // Only required if the schema is not the default schema of the user. database.schema = {{ schema name, e.g. corda_adm }}

     dataSourceProperties {